faisalazam/Problems/SYSTEM_DESIGN.md

 Webhooks are a direct form of communication between the producer and consumer while pub/sub is a middle-man framework that routes messages from publishers to subscribers.

+#### gRPC

+A remote procedural call (RPC) implementation developed by Google, supporting both uni and bidirectional communication.

+##### Advantages:

+* Enables efficient communication by making function calls between different systems.
+* Faster and lighter compared to REST communication.
+* Provides enhanced security features.

+##### Disadvantages:

+* Implementation complexity is high, requiring the definition of protobufs (data structures and services).
+* Limited support on platforms especially on browsers

+##### Appropriate Use Case:

+Suitable for microservice communication where security and speed are high priorities and there is sufficient time for implementation.

 graphql-vs-rest